-Safety is a huge concern and this is especially true when using essential oils internally or in their undiluted state.
+Safety is a huge concern … especially when you use essential oils internally or in their undiluted state.

 Please don’t do this.

-Essential oils sit on top of the water and when swallowed, they can easily irritate the lining of the mouth and throat as well as the stomach and intestines.
-Prolonged ingestion can cause headaches, nausea, vomiting, and in some cases, kidney and liver damage.
+So when your dog drinks … the oils can irritate the lining of his mouth and throat as well as the stomach and intestines.
+Prolonged ingestion can cause headaches, nausea, vomiting … and even kidney and liver damage.

 GRAS, Labeling And Grading

-The FDA has classified certain essential oils as “generally recognized as safe” (GRAS).
-The argument being made by some companies is that an essential oil’s GRAS status makes it safe for ingestion and undiluted use.
-This argument can give consumers a sense of false safety because an essential oil’s GRAS rating does not stipulate quantity.
+Manufacturers argue that essential oil’s GRAS status … make it safe for ingestion and undiluted use.
+This argument can give consumers a false sense of safety … because an essential oil’s GRAS rating does not stipulate quantity.
 So it doesn’t tell you anything about how much is safe.

 Grading of oils is another misnomer.